krussll/etsysimplicity/_posts/2019-04-09-best-lawn-bowls-for-beginners.md

 However, for its consistency and clean narrow line, we recommend the Vector VS. The Vetor VS model are <a href="https://www.amazon.co.uk/gp/product/B07YXT8JNG/ref=as_li_qf_asin_il_tl?ie=UTF8&tag=jackhighbow0a-21&creative=6738&linkCode=as2&creativeASIN=B07YXT8JNG&linkId=aaacdf1052d99758560d3703fcbf8cd4" target="_blank">available on Amazon</a> for a great price, if you are interested.

+Here's what Taylor has to say about the Vector VS: _"The Vector-VS is perfect for fast surfaces and indoor greens, having a lenient, gentle draw to the jack with no hook at the end, making it ideal for front end bowlers."_

 <div class="overview"  markdown="1">

   <h3>Related Articles</h3>